syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 #### HeaderTemplate

-SfDataGrid allows you to customize the header cell based on your requirement by using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplate.html) property.The following code example shows you how to customize the header cell by loading a template in the header cell.
+SfDataGrid allows you to customize the header cell based on your requirement by using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplate.html) property.

+The following code example shows you how to customize the header cell by loading a template in the header cell.
 {% highlight %}

 UILabel label = new UILabel();